 TL;DR

-At WeCovr, we understand that leaving a job can bring about significant changes, including the potential loss of your company-provided private health insurance.
-However, we're here to ensure that your healthcare coverage remains uninterrupted and tailored to your specific needs.
+WeCovr specialists and broker partners understand that leaving a job can bring about significant changes, including the potential loss of your company-provided private health insurance.
+However, we're here to help support that your healthcare coverage remains uninterrupted and tailored to your specific needs.

 Key takeaways

-- While many employers may suggest their group leaver options, these plans may not always align perfectly with your personal requirements or provide the most cost-effective solution.
+- While many employers may suggest their group leaver options, these plans may not typically align perfectly with your personal requirements or provide the most cost-effective solution.

-- Our goal is to ensure you receive the best possible coverage at a competitive price, without compromising on quality or benefits.
+- Our goal is to help you seek the suitable coverage at a competitive price, without compromising on quality or benefits.

 - In most cases, your company health insurance will terminate on or around your departure date.